Talks2Bots/wastwrites/_posts/2025-08-04-just-dance.md

 date: 2025-08-04 19:52:20
 ---

+{% newthought 'The summons climbed in pitch.' %}

-{% newthought 'We need to go,' %} Emily said.
+'We need to go,' Emily said.
 "Five minutes."
 Nick sat at the little white table, top hat beside the orange drink, head in his hands.
 Tails, white bow tie, a carnation tired at the edges.

 "You go without me," he said.